Key takeaways

 3. Prozac (fluoxetine)

-Fluoxetine is a selective serotonin reuptake inhibitor (SSRI) that is used to manage bulimia nervosa, major depressive disorder, obsessive compulsive disorder, and panic disorder.
-SSRIs like fluoxetine may be favored for those treating both panic disorder and depression.
+Antidepressants are often a first-choice treatment not only for depression, but also for anxiety.
+Fluoxetine is a selective serotonin reuptake inhibitor (SSRI) that is used to manage major depressive disorder (depression), obsessive-compulsive disorder (OCD), panic disorder, and bulimia nervosa.
 Unlike benzodiazepines, SSRIs are not associated with tolerance or physical dependence.
-Side effects of fluoxetine include anxiety, agitation, insomnia, tremors, nausea, anorexia, headache and sexual dysfunction.
-It’s important for new users of SSRIs to know it typically takes 4 to 6 weeks for the medication to become effective versus the faster response seen with benzodiazepines.
-Fluoxetine is available in three dosage strengths as tablets, capsules, delayed release capsules, and oral solution.
+Side effects of fluoxetine include anxiety, agitation, insomnia, tremors, nausea, anorexia, headache, and sexual problems.
+It’s important for new users of SSRIs to know it may take up to six weeks for the medication to reach its full effects, versus the faster response seen with benzodiazepines.
+Fluoxetine is available in several dosage strengths as tablets, capsules, delayed-release capsules, and liquid.

 4. Paxil (paroxetine)